Herbert Gladstone, 1st Viscount Gladstone: Political career

 Gladstone returned to office in 1905 when Sir Henry Campbell-Bannerman appointed him Home Secretary.
-According to historian Professor Ian Machin, Gladstone was not among “the foremost New Liberals such as Lloyd George and Churchill,” but he nevertheless played a large part in carrying a number of the Liberal welfare reforms during his time in office, including the Workmen's Compensation Act 1906, the Children Act 1908 (8 Edw.
+According to historian Professor Ian Machin, Gladstone was not among "the foremost New Liberals such as Lloyd George and Churchill,” but was nevertheless a believer (as noted by one observer) in positive government, and played a large part in carrying a number of the Liberal welfare reforms during his time in office, including the Workmen's Compensation Act 1906, the Children Act 1908 (8 Edw.
 7. c.
 67), and the Trade Boards Act 1909.

 As Prince of Wales, King Edward VII had come to enjoy warm and mutually respectful relations with W. E. Gladstone, whom Queen Victoria detested.
 These feelings did not extend to his son.
 In September 1908 Herbert permitted Roman Catholic priests in vestments, led by Cardinal Vincenzo Vannutelli, to carry the Host in a procession through the streets of London.
 There were a flood of protests, and the King asked Gladstone to ban the procession to avert a breach of the peace.
 The Home Secretary was on holiday in Scotland at the time, and did not reply, giving rise to false rumours that the King – who was known to take an interest in Roman Catholic rituals when abroad – favoured the procession.
 In the end the Prime Minister H. H. Asquith had to ask Lord Ripon, the only Catholic Cabinet Minister, to ask for the Host and vestments to be cancelled.

 The following year the King rebuked Gladstone for appointing two women, Lady Frances Balfour and May Tennant, to serve on a Royal commission on reforming Divorce Law – the King thought divorce could not be discussed with "delicacy or even decency" before ladies.
 Philip Magnus suggests that Gladstone may have become a whipping-boy for the King's general irritation with the Liberal Government.

 Gladstone was sacked in the reshuffle in 1910 and the King agreed, with some reluctance, to appoint him the first Governor-General of the Union of South Africa as well as the High Commissioner for Southern Africa.
 He was appointed a Knight Commander of the Order of St Michael and St George and raised to the peerage as Viscount Gladstone, of the County of Lanark, the same year.